About the Journal

 Registered Reports in Kinesiology welcomes investigations with null results and is designed to reduce publication bias and the file-drawer problem.
 Registered Reports in Kinesiology aims to highlight the most reproducible and methodologically rigorous research in Kinesiology; as such, novelty, anticipated impact, and surprise of research results will never be criteria for publication.
 Acceptance decisions will not be made based on the study outcomes.

 Registered Reports in Kinesiology accepts Systematic Reviews, Meta-Analyses, Scoping Reviews, Original Investigations, and Replications.
 All submissions must follow a registered report format.

 Article processing charges are minimal, and used for basic operating costs (e.g., domain name registration, hosting, digital object identifiers, plagiarism checks, etc.).
 Registered Reports in Kinesiology charges $96.00 per article for authors who are not members of STORK.
 Members of STORK will not be charged article processing fees.
 You can join STORK at http://storkinesiology.org/.

-If you cannot afford the publication fee, please contact the STORK Executive Committee Chair at firstname.lastname@example.org.
+If you cannot afford the publication fee, please contact an editor at email@example.com.

 Registered Reports in Kinesiology values open access and the ability to share research widely and freely.
 Registered Reports in Kinesiology does not want readers with fewer resources to have barriers to reading relevant research.